bronze and steel - 18.5" x 9"

 P. Roch Smith’s work centres on the creativity of play, equilibrium and disequilibrium, and how memories are constructed and held in place - a geography of memory.
-In fields of play Smith presents work in which the mass produced (plastic army figures) are merged with the organic (tree branches, sisal twine and yarn).
+Smith presents work in which the mass produced (plastic army figures – model kits - tools) are merged with the organic (tree branches, sisal twine and yarn).
 The figures are unified by bronze casting – fixing their hybridity in both a metaphoric and material manner.
 The relational nature of value is examined as the tiny scale of the bronze figures is the antithesis of monumentality usually associated with bronze as a sculptural material.
-While bronze casting normally speaks to permanence and the epic, the scale of these works creates a from of intimacy.
+While bronze casting normally speaks to permanence and the epic, the scale of these works creates a form of intimacy.

 Play has been theorized as a liminal space – occupying both the real and the imagined simultaneously.
 It is within this topography that Smith tries to point to certain aspects of the human condition.
 Does replacing the guns on toys with branches change the essential meaning of the situation?
 Is it absurd?
 Can a small figure evoke a sympathetic response or reaction?